 As a foster carer, you will look after children, in your own home, as part of your family.
 This will be full time, or at weekends and sometimes during school holidays.
 Fostering is usually a short-term arrangement before a baby is adopted, or a child returns home, moves to relatives or is adopted, but some stay in foster care until they’re 18.

 There’s much more to fostering than having a child to stay overnight!
-In common with parenting your children, or being an aunt or uncle, or caring for a child in another way, some critical tasks for foster carers include:
+In common with parenting your own children, some critical tasks for foster carers include:

 - Providing a safe and caring home

 - Recommending and talking about healthy eating and exercise